ce2kettu/front-end-course/README.md

 Also, this project really freshened up my memory about web development and the whole process of spending 5 hours to find the best color for an element...

 ### Introduction
 The scope of the project was to create a new look and feel to the Aalef website we know and love (?).
 You can check out the website [here](https://aalef.fi/) if you are not familiar with it.
 Aalef Ltd. provides e.g., lunch and bookstore services for students on the LUT-University campus.
-I felt discouraged by not using any frameworks (like bro do I really want to copy paste my footer on every page?) and hence did not put my best effort into the project.
-(I also don't have the time)
+I felt discouraged by not using any frameworks (like bro do I really want to copy paste my footer on every page?) and hence did not put my best effort into the project. (and I also didn't have the time)
-_and I still kind of went overboard with the project, but you know, at least I had my fun._

 ## Installation and development